Crafter-Y/CraftingHomes/README.md

 ## Technical insight

-I know that i over-complicated many things, but this is a kind of exercise for me.
+I know that I over-complicated many things, but this is a kind of exercise for me.
 You may look at the `craftinghomes` subproject that contains the whole logic.
 Everything else is just to make it work.